 Summary: One of the major functions of county government is to build and maintain a network of infrastructure facilities including a network of local streets, roads, and bridges.
-State and federal transportation funding has been in steady decline over the years as existing funding sources have been retargeted to meet more urban and suburban (growing) region's infrastructure needs to the detriment of rural communities.
-Furthermore, the declining or stagnant funding levels are losing buying power due to the inflation in oil and energy costs over time both of which directly impact materials (aggregate cement and oil) need for roads and bridges.
-Mendocino County's local streets and roads continue to deteriorate - our existing Pavement Condition Index is 37, maintenance backlog is \$625 million and funding shortfall is \$9 million per year.
-Without an influx of new statewide revenues the backlog of projects will grow and the price tag will continue to increase.
+State and federal transportation funding has been in steady decline over the years as existing funding sources have been retargeted to meet urban and suburban (growing) region's infrastructure needs to the detriment of rural communities.
+Furthermore, the declining or stagnant funding levels negatively affect county buying power due to the inflation in oil and energy costs over time both of which directly impact materials (aggregate cement and oil) needed for roads and bridges.
 Mendocino County supports transportation policy that encompasses preservation and maintenance of the existing highway system including the secondary or rural highway network, long-term funding with a portion dedicated to local infrastructure needs, and improved connectivity between local, regional and statewide transportation systems.
-Additionally, the County supports and encourages the use and development of transit and non-motorized transportation, facilities and infrastructure.
+Additionally, the County supports the Road Repair and Accountability Act (SB1), which provides counties and cities with funding for maintenance, rehabilitation, and safety improvements to local roads.

-- Advocate for state Legislature to address transportation funding for State and local transportation networks by providing new sustainable funding for infrastructure, incorporating the priorities identified in the Resolution passed by the Board of Supervisors on August 18, 2015, (Attachment A). - Support surface transportation policy that encompasses preservation and maintenance of the existing highway system, including the secondary or rural highway network, and connectivity between local, regional and statewide transportation systems. - Support State and Federal long-term transportation funding, including revenue streams for local streets, roads and bridges. - Support a robust investment in transportation infrastructure large enough to demonstrate tangible benefits to taxpayers and the traveling public. - Support legislative provisions requiring new transportation revenues to be invested into the existing transportation system, including local streets, roads and state highways. - Support long-term solutions to address the declining gas tax revenues (the California excise tax on gasoline 18 cents per gallon has not been raised in 20 years (1994)). - In September 2016, for the first month ever, counties (and cities) received ZERO dollars in price-based gas tax revenues because the bond-debt service requirements exceeded revenues generated (a seriously dire unanticipated consequence of the 2010 transportation tax swap). - As a result, the County of Mendocino, will have to cut purchase of materials and equipment to conserve cash in a tight budget.
-This means that rock for gravel roads and patch materials will be delayed and staff will grade and clean ditches where material purchase is not needed. - Support equitable revenue sharing between Federal, State and local jurisdictions for transportation, ensuring road maintenance costs are shared equally, in order to support a comprehensive road and highway network. - Support funding opportunities for restoration of rail infrastructure from Windsor to Willits and in the Humboldt Bay area. - Support Cap and Trade revenues generated from fuels by reinvesting back into transportation program and projects that reduce greenhouse gas emissions. - Support legislation and funding mechanisms that support and encourage the use of transit and development to non-motorized transportation, facilities and infrastructure. - Support legislation that enhances the safety of county streets and arterials for vehicular, bicycle, and pedestrian traffic.
+- Oppose SB 1 repeal efforts that would revoke the new transportation funds and make it more difficult to raise state and local transportation funds in the future. - Support and encourages the use and development of transit and non-motorized transportation, facilities and infrastructure. - Support surface transportation policy that encompasses preservation and maintenance of the existing highway system, including the secondary or rural highway network, and connectivity between local, regional and statewide transportation systems. - Support State and Federal long-term transportation funding, including revenue streams for local streets, roads and bridges. - Support a robust investment in transportation infrastructure large enough to demonstrate tangible benefits to taxpayers and the traveling public. - Support legislative provisions requiring new transportation revenues to be invested into the existing transportation system, including local streets, roads and state highways. - Support equitable revenue sharing between Federal, State and local jurisdictions for transportation, ensuring road maintenance costs are shared equally, in order to support a comprehensive road and highway network. - Support funding opportunities for restoration of rail infrastructure from Windsor to Willits. - Support Cap and Trade revenues generated from fuels by reinvesting back into transportation program and projects that reduce greenhouse gas emissions. - Support legislation and funding mechanisms that encourage the use of transit and development of non-motorized transportation, facilities and infrastructure. - Support legislation that enhances the safety of county streets and arterials for vehicular, bicycle, and pedestrian traffic. - Advocate for federal funding for rural airport infrastructure projects.